sifis-home/manifest/README.md

 To write a *manifest* on `stdout` run:

 ```
-cargo run -- -b /path/to/your/binary -s /path/to/your/sifis-home/library/api/labels/file
+cargo run -- -b /path/to/your/binary -l /path/to/your/sifis-home/library/api/labels/file
 ```

 To write a *manifest* on a file run:

 ```
-cargo run -- -b /path/to/your/binary -s /path/to/your/sifis-home/library/api/labels/file -o /path/to/your/manifest
+cargo run -- -b /path/to/your/binary -l /path/to/your/sifis-home/library/api/labels/file -o /path/to/your/manifest/file
 ```

 ## License